 Friendliness toward other household animals and friendliness toward humans are two completely different things.
 Some cats are more likely than others to be accepting of other pets in the home.

 The history of the Chausie may go back to ancient Egyptian times when people would domesticate jungle cats and even mummify them!
 However, it was in 1990 that jungle cats from the swamps of south central Asia were intentionally bred with the Abyssinian, likely in the United States, and the outcome was the Chausie.

+Despite the breed’s wild cat heritage, the Chausie is actually renowned as a super social, people-friendly cat.
+The Chausie was officially granted championship status by the International Cat Association (TICA) in 2013.
 These days, you may find Chausies in shelters or in the care of rescue groups.
 So make sure to consider adoption if you decide that this is the breed for you!